josemotta/IoT.Starter.Pi.Thing/README.2.md

 As we experienced at [Lumi]((https://github.com/josemotta/IoT.Starter.Pi/wiki/4.-IoT.Starter.Pi.Lumi)) episode, after each change on the API, SwaggerHub automatically generates updated code for `home-web` with corresponding web service infrastructure.
 The `Thing` has also `home-ui` and `nginx-proxy` images, handling respectively user interface and SSL security.
 They all run in separate docker containers, cooperating and sharing common resources with a host powered by Raspberry Pi with Linux & .NET Core.

 The solution builds fast and efficiently at a speedy x64 machine equipped with Windows 10 and Visual Studio 2017.
-The docker-compose `build` command follows the steps from each `dockerfile`, generating docker images that are finally pushed to DockerHub registry:
+The docker-compose `build` command follows the steps from each `dockerfile`, generating the images that are finally pushed to DockerHub registry:

 - [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/)
 - [home-web](https://hub.docker.com/r/josemottalopes/home-web/) (or [home-web-ir](https://hub.docker.com/r/josemottalopes/home-web-ir/))